rl-institut/spice_ev/doc/source/code.rst

 Balanced
 --------
-Each car is charged such that it uses its complete standing time to reach the desired SoC.
+Each vehicle is charged such that it uses its complete standing time to reach the desired SoC.
 May charge more power (and above the desired SoC) if there is surplus feed-in power or if the energy price falls below a certain PRICE_THRESHOLD.